adminspotter/cuddly-gl/doc/ui.md

   * `ui::color::background` (`glm::vec4`)
 * `ui::element::state`
   * `ui::state::visible` (`bool`)

+The `ui::position::absolute` resource type is not a subtype of its own, but a flag which can be or'ed with any of the other position subtypes in a read context.
+It will always return positive offsets from the top left of the widget's parent.

 The side subtypes for `border` and `margin` will function as masks, and can be combined arbitrarily.